-&lt;sup>85 E-mail correspondence from representative of De Ridder Products to Amnesty International/Omega Research Foundation, 29 April 2015.
+84 E-mail correspondence from representative of De Ridder Products to Amnesty International/Omega Research Foundation, 29 April 2015.

-&lt;sup>86 Omega Research Foundation, Manufacture, trade and use of 'tools of torture' in the Council of Europe, January 2018 (updated June 2018), p.46.
+85 Omega Research Foundation, Manufacture, trade and use of 'tools of torture' in the Council of Europe, January 2018 (updated June 2018), p.46.

-&lt;sup>87 Although UN and regional human rights organisations have highlighted the use of hoods and blindfolds in torture and ill-treatment, the EU Torture Regulation does not currently prohibit or control such items, the exception being the control of spit hoods.
+86 Although UN and regional human rights organisations have highlighted the use of hoods and blindfolds in torture and ill-treatment, the EU Torture Regulation does not currently prohibit or control such items, the exception being the control of spit hoods.

-&lt;sup>88 Omega Research Foundation, Manufacture, trade and use of 'tools of torture' in the Council of Europe, January 2018 (updated June 2018), p.53.
+87 Omega Research Foundation, Manufacture, trade and use of 'tools of torture' in the Council of Europe, January 2018 (updated June 2018), p.53.

-&lt;sup>89 UN, Committee Against Torture, Concluding observations of the Committee against Torture: Israel, 5 September 1997, A/52/44; UN, Committee Against Torture, Report on Mexico produced by the Committee under article 20 of the convention, and reply from the government of Mexico.
+88 UN, Committee Against Torture, Concluding observations of the Committee against Torture: Israel, 5 September 1997, A/52/44; UN, Committee Against Torture, Report on Mexico produced by the Committee under article 20 of the convention, and reply from the government of Mexico.
 CAT/C/75 (2003), 26 May 2003.

-28. The former UN Special Rapporteur on Torture has noted that "the practice of blindfolding and hooding often makes the prosecution of torture virtually impossible. as victims are rendered incapable of identifying their torturers", and recommended that "blindfolding and hooding should be forbidden."90
+rendered incapable of identifying their torturers", and recommended that "blindfolding and hooding should be forbidden."89